ai4os/ai4-docs/source/howtos/develop/dashboard.rst

 your application, along with deepaas and any other dependency.
 You can modify that file according to your needs.

+If you need to add instructions based on the runtime (eg. perform certain actions depending on whether you detected a GPU), please use the ``ENTRYPOINT`` statement, as ``CMD`` will be overwritten by the platform when you deploying a given service (eg. JupyterLab).

 We recommend checking the installation steps are fine.
 If your module needs additional Linux packages add them to the Dockerfile.
 Check your Dockerfile works correctly by building it **locally** (outside the AI4OS Development Environment) and running it: